 Any instruction that specifies a file register as part of the instruction performs a Read-Modify-Write (R-M-W) operation.
-The register is read, the data is modified, and the result is stored according in either the working (W) register, or the originating file register, depending on the state of the destination designator 'd' (see Table 36-1 for more information).
+The register is read, the data is modified, and the result is stored according to either the instruction, or the destination designator 'd'.
 A read operation is performed on a register even if the instruction writes to that register.